joinSamBalboa/Homemade-App/README.md

 ```

 <h4>Day 6</h4>
 On day 6 authentication and the secure route were worked on.
 Login, signup and review components were connected with this.
 The add reviews section was also added to the bottom of each recipe page.
-The nav-bar was also made to change when somebody logins so they could see logout and create recipe.
+The nav-bar was also made to change when somebody logins so they could see logout and create recipes.
 The star rating system was added so you could see what the average star ratings for each recipe were.

 <div align="center">